Frequently Asked Questions

 How should I prepare for my reading?

-You would be disservice to yourself by approaching an intuitive with skepticism or an attitude to test them by looking for accuracy, wow factor, or certain ways that intuitives "should do".
+You would be disservice to yourself by approaching an intuitive with skepticism or an attitude to test them by looking for accuracy, wow factor, or certain ways that intuitives "should do" (unless your intent is to be purely entertained).
 Keep in mind that an intuitive session is a collaborative session between the reader and the client.
 There are cases where the reader will not be able to access or read due to a heavily guarded wall with the client.
 So having an open mind, being vulnerable, or a sense of surrendering will help to enhance the reading.
 In the end, the message you need to hear will reach you regardless of who the messenger is if you are in tune.